-The Basic Agrarian Law No. 5 Year 1960 administer the legal system concerning properties and land in Bali.
+The Basic Agrarian Law No. 5 Year 1960 administer the legal system concerning land and property in Bali.
 Unlike the real estate markets in many western countries, the Indonesian law requires the owner of the land to be an Indonesian citizen.
 Having said that, it is impossible for a foreigner or a company with foreign investment to become an owner with full rights that come with it.

 There are, however, alternatives to the full ownership, so-called freehold, that can be taken advantage of.
-The most common way how to acquire a property in Bali is via PT PMA, Foreign Investment Limited Liability Company, the only form of company ownership open to non-Indonesian nationals.
+The most common way how to acquire a property in Bali is via PT PMA (Foreign Investment Limited Liability Company) the only form of company ownership open to non-Indonesian nationals.